Coinsnap/Coinsnap-for-Woocommerce/readme.md

 ![](https://github.com/Coinsnap/coinsnap-woocommerce/blob/master/assets/imagesDesc/Photo1.png)

 In your WordPress instance, go to the Plugins > Add New section.
 In the search you enter Coinsnap and get as a result the Coinsnap WooCommerce plugin displayed.

-Then click Install.

 After successful installation, click Activate and then you can start setting up the plugin.

 ### 1.2.
 Install the Coinsnap WooCommerce plugin from Github page ###